ebenefuenf/quma/docs/usage.rst

 namespace: ``/users/all`` will be ``db.users.all`` or ``cur.users.all``.

 When you call a :class:`Query` object, as in ``cur.user.all()`` where ``all`` is the mentioned object, you get back a :class:`Result` instance.
-The simplest use is to iterate over it (see below for more information about the :class:`Result` class):
+Its simplest use is to iterate over it:

 .. code-block:: python